-- o Reserved.
-(Bits 31-0) are reserved. - 10.6.7.2 Computer Generated Data Packets Format 1, Setup Records.
+o Reserved. (bits 31-0) are reserved.

+10.6.7.2 Computer Generated Data Packets Format 1, Setup Records.
 Format 1 defines a setup record that describes the hardware, software, and data channel configuration used to produce the other data packets in the file.
-The organization and content of a Format 1 Setup Record is IAW with IRIG 106 Chapter 9 TMATS standard.
-It is mandatory for a TMATS record to be utilized to configure the recorder.
-A Format 1 Computer Generated Data Packet containing the TMATS record utilized to configure the recorder shall be the first packet in each data file.
+The organization and content of a Format 1 Setup Record is indicated in the Channel Specific Data Word FRMT field.

+It is mandatory for a setup TMATS record to be utilized to configure the recorder.
+A Format 1 Computer Generated Data Packet containing the setup TMATS record utilized to configure the recorder shall be the first packet in each data file.
 A single setup record may span multiple consecutive packets.
-When spanning multiple packets, the sequence counter shall increment in the order of segmentation of the setup record, n+1. - a.
-Format 1 Channel Specific Data Word.
+When spanning multiple packets, the sequence counter shall increment in the order of segmentation of the setup record, n+1.

+a.
+Format 1 - Channel Specific Data Word.
 The Packet Body portion of each Format 1 Packet begins with the Channel Specific Data word, which is formatted as shown in Figure 10-50.

 msb lsb

-31 9 8 7 0
+31 1 0 9 8 7 0

-RESERVED SRCC CH10VER
+RESERVED) FRMT SRCC CH10VER